Create an outdoor oasis with a new outdoor sofa build project!

 Matching Outdoor Furniture Set

-Or get the entire matching set of premium plans in a bundle and save!
+Or grab the entire matching set of premium plans in a bundle and save!
 Get 30% off with the Coordinating Outdoor Furniture Set Bundle.
 It includes the follow PDF build plans:

 - Deep Outdoor Sofa